agoose77/phd-thesis/content/2614-kinematics.md

 ::::

 {eq}`beam-energy-zero-degree` requires a precise measurement of the beam energy.
-In {ref}`content:beam-energy-estimation` and {numref}`content:beam-energy-estimation`, it was observed that the beam energy as predicted by direct and indirect methods did not show strong agreement.
-An alternative reconstruction approach to {eq}`beam-energy-zero-degree` is to identify the position of the Bragg peak (of the scattering projectile) alongside the energy deposited in the silicon detectors to compute the kinematic quantities: a method not dissimilar to that described in {ref}`content:angular-scattering`.
+In {ref}`expt:beam-energy-estimation` and {numref}`expt:beam-energy-estimation`, it was observed that the beam energy as predicted by direct and indirect methods did not show strong agreement.
+An alternative reconstruction approach to {eq}`beam-energy-zero-degree` is to identify the position of the Bragg peak (of the scattering projectile) alongside the energy deposited in the silicon detectors to compute the kinematic quantities: a method not dissimilar to that described in {ref}`expt:angular-scattering`.
 Such an approach requires precise tabulation of the low-energy stopping powers for the projectile.
 Furthermore, and prohibiting the use of such a method in this analysis, it must be possible to identify the Bragg peak within the active volume.
 For these data, the kinematics given by simulated stopping powers (using both SRIM and MSTAR) do not admit the possibility of observing the Bragg peak of the scattered beam.

 With {eq}`beam-energy-zero-degree`, the beam energy is uniquely determined for elastic scattering by the energy of the light ion at the reaction vertex.
 As discussed above, the zero-degree reconstruction is useful in the event that one cannot easily identify the reaction vertex.
 If the beam energy is approximately known, it is possible to identify the vertex at the intersection between the curves that describe the beam energy as reconstructed from the initial beam energy and the energy deposited in the silicon detectors.
 See {numref}`zero-degree-energy-curve` for a plot of the vertex position as a function of silicon energy as reconstructed by this method.